cenchat/cenchat.github.io/_posts/2019-06-16-why-cenchat.md

 ---
 layout: post
-title: What to Do After Disabling Your WordPress Comments Sitewide
+title: Why You Should Use Cenchat After Disabling Your WordPress Comments
 description: You lose in-site engagements when you disable WordPress comments completely.
 See how Cenchat can bring it back.
 author: Mikko Paderes
 tags: strategy